apache/echarts-doc/en/option/component/data-zoom.md

         type: 'bar',
         data: [
             // The first column corresponds to xAxis,
-            // and the second coloum corresponds to yAxis.
+            // and the second column corresponds to yAxis.
             [12, 24, 36],
             [90, 80, 70],
             [3, 9, 27],